Automatic attributes

 Monoid attributes become collection attributes with the same append operator.
 This means that non-propagated equations must use := instead of =, and additional values can be contributed besides the propagated equation using the <- operator.

 When propagated on a production with no children on which the attribute occurs, the empty value is used.
 Otherwise, the append operator is used to combine the value of the attribute on all children with the attribute.
-This includes unique reference children, since we typically wish to consider them in analyses, but excludes decorated children, since they have typically been fully analyzed elsewhere.
+This includes shared children, since we typically wish to consider them in analyses, but excludes decorated children, since they have typically been fully analyzed elsewhere.

 Monoid attributes commonly have list, string, integer or Boolean types.
 If the type of the attribute is in the Monoid type class (as is the case with strings and lists), then the empty value and operator (the with [], ++) can be omitted.